BastiTee/d3-workbench/README.md

 - Assembling and rendering of your local files into a browser-based collection/visualization viewer
 - Automatic lookup and setup of local files/folders
 - Auto-reload of the browser if you change a file in your workbench
-- Standalone fullscreen SVGs and SVG galleries out of the box
+- Standalone full-screen SVGs and SVG galleries out of the box
 - Offline-work

 ## workbench